RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

-## TODO Templates
+## Templates

-The styling and formatting in this section overrules all other code examples.
+The styling and formatting, both code and comments, in this section overrules all other code examples.

 ### Expressions